In this article, we’ll explain why it’s better to defrost hamburgers for cooking, but also how to grill frozen burgers if you have to.

 And that’s how you save the day when you’ve forgotten to thaw your hamburger patties, and the crowd is getting hangry.
 It’s not fast, but it’s doable, and it’s completely safe.

-For more awesome grilling tips like these, search or browse the site for more articles, how-tos, and myth-busting.
+For more awesome tips on grilling like these, search or browse the site for more articles, how-tos, and myth-busting.
 Plus, check out our unbiased reviews of the grilling gear you need – or need to avoid.
 Find something you like?
 Go ahead and share with your grill mates; just copy the link into your email, or, even better, share it on social.
 You can follow us on social, too, and stay current with what’s happening on the site and on the grill.

 Thanks for hanging out today – now stop worrying and go cook those burgers!